Los Angeles International Airport: Theme Building

 The distinctive Theme Building in the Googie style was built in 1961 and resembles a flying saucer that has landed on its four legs.
 A restaurant with a sweeping view of the airport is suspended beneath two arches that form the legs.
 The Los Angeles City Council designated the building a Los Angeles Historic-Cultural Monument in 1992.
-A $4 million renovation, with retro-futuristic interior and electric lighting designed by Walt Disney Imagineering, was completed before the Encounter Restaurant opened there in 1997 but is no longer in business.
+A $4 million renovation, with retro-futuristic interior and electric lighting designed by Walt Disney Imagineering, was completed before the Encounter Restaurant opened there in 1997.
+The restaurant is no longer in business.
 Visitors are able to take the elevator up to the observation deck of the "Theme Building", which had previously been closed after the September 11, 2001 attacks for security reasons.
 A memorial to the victims of the 9/11 attacks is located on the grounds, as three of the four hijacked planes were originally destined for LAX.
 The Bob Hope USO expanded and relocated to the first floor of the Theme Building in 2018.

-Future developments
+Modernization projects

-LAWA currently has several plans to modernize LAX, for $14 billion.
-These include terminal and runway improvements, which will enhance the passenger experience, reduce overcrowding, and provide airport access to the latest class of very large passenger aircraft; this would bring LAX's total gates from 146 to 182.
+In 2017, LAWA adopted a plan to modernize LAX at a cost of $30 billion.
+The improvements are included in either the Airfield & Terminal Modernization Project (ATMP) or the Landside Access Modernization Program (LAMP).
+These include terminal and runway improvements, which will "enhance the passenger experience, reduce overcrowding, and provide airport access to the latest class of very large passenger aircraft"; this will bring the number of LAX's total gates from 146 to 182.